fabiuslongo/pycaspar/README.md

 # Testing
-This cognitive architecture is designed for implemention of more intelligent agents and also is an agent itself.
+This cognitive architecture is designed to implement more intelligent agents and also is an agent itself.
 Before starting the agent, Entities and Speech-To-Text Interfaces must be defined.

 ### Entities definition